The Lundin Consortium

 3. do not show how they address alleged adverse human rights impacts.

-1. The members of the Lundin Consortium accepted the risk of complicity in international crimes by signing a contract with the Government of Sudan without any guarantees that human rights and international law would be respected; at the time the contract was signed, the Sudanese Government was in the middle of a civil war and had a record of committing international crimes; and the Government’s access to oil wealth was likely to be challenged with force.
-Nevertheless, the companies failed to prevent and mitigate the significant risk that their operations presented to human rights.
+1. The members of the Lundin Consortium accepted the risk of complicity in international crimes by signing a contract with the Government of Sudan without any guarantees that human rights and international law would be respected.
+At the time the contract was negotiated, the Sudanese Government was in the middle of a civil war and had a record of committing international crimes, and the Government’s access to oil wealth was likely to be challenged with force.
+Nevertheless, the companies failed to prevent and mitigate the significant existential and human rights risks that their operations presented to the population.

-2. The violent displacement, killings and other crimes that were committed by Government forces and militias were predictable, as they had occurred previously in neighbouring oil areas, but the Lundin Consortium did not avoid contributing to these crimes.
+2. The violent displacement, killings and other crimes that were committed by Government forces and militias to enable the operations of Consortium were predictable, as they had occurred previously in neighbouring oil areas, but the Lundin Consortium did not avoid contributing to these crimes.
 Instead, throughout the war in Block 5A, it worked alongside the perpetrators of international crimes.

 4. Furthermore, armed raids against, and the forcible displacement of, significant parts of the population enabled the exploitation of the Consortium’s concession.

-5. The Consortium’s infrastructure enabled the commission of crimes by others.
+5. The Consortium’s infrastructure enabled the commission of crimes by the Sudanese Armed Forces and allied militia’s.

 6. The members of the Consortium have benefitted immensely from war crimes and other gross and systematic human rights violations.